-Students must email the contact person (faculty or graduate student) listed in the project description to discuss the project and request for an override if accepted.
-The instructor/graduate student must give written permission for an override by emailing firstname.lastname@example.org.
+Students must email the contact person (faculty member or graduate student) listed in the project description to apply.
+If accepted, the faculty member/graduate student must give written permission for an override by emailing firstname.lastname@example.org.

 Students are responsible for making sure they are officially enrolled for SOC 394 before the semester add/drop deadline.